popolo-project/popolo-engine/README.md

 We highly recommend using the [Unicorn](http://unicorn.bogomips.org/) Rack HTTP server.
 [This blog post](http://blog.codeship.io/2012/05/06/Unicorn-on-Heroku.html) has great instructions.
 You can remove the `before_fork` and `after_fork` blocks from your `config/unicorn.rb` because [Mongoid will automatically reconnect after forks](http://mongoid.org/en/mongoid/docs/rails.html).

-## Acknowledgements

-This gem is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/).

-Copyright (c) 2012 Open North Inc., released under the MIT license
+Copyright (c) 2015 James McKinney, released under the MIT license